neerajsinghjr/dsa/study_notes/T001_Python.md

 This is known as **Liskov Substitution Principle**.

-> The Principle states that "in a computer program, If S is a subtype of T, then objects of type T may be replaced with object of type S without altering any of the desired properties of the program."
+The Principle states that "in a computer program, If S is a subtype of T, then objects of type T may be replaced with object of type S without altering any of the desired properties of the program."

 #### Class Composition:

--> Composition model what is called an 'has a' relationship.
+-> Composition model what is called an `has a` relationship.
 It enables creating complex types by combining objects of other types.
 This means that a class Composite can contain an object of another class Component.
    This relationship means that a Composite has a Component.